xynehq/jaf/examples/rag-demo/README.md

-# FAF Vertex AI RAG Demo
+# JAF Vertex AI RAG Demo

-This demo showcases the integration of **Vertex AI RAG (Retrieval Augmented Generation)** with the **Functional Agent Framework (FAF)**.
+This demo showcases the integration of **Vertex AI RAG (Retrieval Augmented Generation)** with the **Functional Agent Framework (JAF)**.
 It demonstrates how to build AI agents that can query knowledge bases and provide grounded, source-cited responses.

 ## 🎯 Features Demonstrated